Judge tosses lawsuit over law center’s hate group labels

 A federal judge has thrown out a lawsuit that accused leaders of the Southern Poverty Law Center of trying to financially destroy one of the organizations that it has labeled as a hate group.

-U.S. District Judge Amy Berman Jackson in Washington, D.C., ruled Friday that the Center for Immigration Studies' lawsuit is devoid of any allegation that the Alabama-based law center made a false statement about the Washington-based nonprofit.
+The Center for Immigration Studies' lawsuit is devoid of any allegation that the law center made a false statement about the Washington-based nonprofit, U.S. District Judge Amy Berman Jackson in Washington, D.C., said in her ruling Friday.

+"The upshot of the complaint is that defendants advanced a conclusion that was debatable, and that this expression of a flawed opinion harmed plaintiff's reputation," Jackson wrote.

-Jackson said the suit improperly attempts to "shoehorn" a defamation claim into the framework of a case that accused the law center leaders of violating the Racketeer Influenced and Corrupt Organizations Act.
+The research group accused the Montgomery, Alabama-based law center's leaders of conspiring to violate the Racketeer Influenced and Corrupt Organizations Act when they designated it as a hate group in 2016.
+The judge, however, said the suit improperly attempts to "shoehorn" a defamation claim into the framework of a RICO case.

+The law center's attorneys asked the judge to impose monetary sanctions against the group for filing claims that it said were frivolous and designed to "censor constitutionally protected speech."
+The law center also argued that the First Amendment barred the suit's claims.

+Jackson refused to impose sanctions, concluding the lawsuit wasn't "completely frivolous."
+The judge also said she didn't need to rule on the law center's First Amendment arguments because she found that the suit failed to state a claim under the RICO statute.

-On its website, the law center describes the Center for Immigration Studies as the "go-to think tank for the anti-immigrant movement."
+On its website, the law center describes the Center for Immigration Studies as the "go-to think tank for the anti-immigrant movement" and says it has a history of circulating the work of white nationalist and anti-Semitic writers.

+The research group says on its website that it has a "pro-immigrant, low-immigration vision which seeks fewer immigrants but a warmer welcome for those admitted."
+Mark Krikorian, the group's executive director, didn't immediately respond Monday to an email seeking comment on the judge's ruling.

+The law center has tracked far-right extremist groups, including the Ku Klux Klan, for decades.
+Other organizations have sued over the law center's list of hate groups.

 Comments